MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-template/includes/4-exercise-define-resources-bicep-template.md

    You can either select **File** > **Save As** or select <kbd>Ctrl+S</kbd> in Windows (<kbd>⌘+S</kbd> on macOS).
 Be sure to remember where you've saved the file.
 For example, you might want to create a _templates_ folder in which to save the file.

-1. Add the following content into the file.
+1. Add the following Bicep code into the file.
 You'll deploy the template soon.
-It's a good idea to type this in yourself instead of copying and pasting, so you can see how the tooling helps you to write your Bicep files.
+It's a good idea to type the code yourself instead of copying and pasting, so you can see how the tooling helps you to write your Bicep files.

    :::code language="bicep" source="code/4-template.bicep" range="1-11":::